 What happened next

 From that day on, I started calling myself a writer.
 Putting it on my Facebook page.
 Including it in email signatures and mentioning it on phone calls.
 I was a writer.

 And you know what?
 Steve was right.
 I started believing it.
 Even crazier: I started acting like it.

-As long as you keep accepting monikers like “wannabe” and “aspiring” you are preventing yourself from endeavoring to be a professional.
+There are some things you cannot do until you become someone new.
+As long as you keep accepting words like “wannabe” and “aspiring” as part of your identity, you are preventing yourself from becoming a professional.
 And your work is suffering as a a result.